 If you are not sure what category you lie in, that would be a problem because you might think you are a basic user but your requirements would be more than basic.
 In order to realize what your needs are and what kind of user you are, you have to make sure that you keep tabs on your call pattern for about 7 days.

-The details you have to pay attention to are your whereabouts while making your calls, the time when you took calls, the time you spent on the calls and what you were engaged in while you were busy on calls.
-When the week ends, you will study the week pattern and come to know, for example, that you spend most of your time on the mobile phone at school where you teach.
+The details you have to pay attention to are your whereabouts while making your calls, the time when you took calls, the time you spent on the calls, and what you were engaged in while you were busy on calls.
+When the weekends, you will study the week pattern and come to know, for example, that you spend most of your time on the mobile phone at school where you teach.
 The surroundings matter too and the place bar is to certify the place where you make use of your headset.
 You might be spending a lot more time at a café and so realizing that is of utmost importance.
 Place bar will help you study the place where you spend most of your time on calls.
 The places could be many and the maximum time could be spent in more than three places so just cut it short to three places where you use the phone for calls.
 If it is not the office where you make calls then that means you are outside and that place is crowded and noisy.

 In noisy environments, a headset with a strong mic and muting background noise feature would come in handy.
 For users spending maximum time outdoors, there are headsets with three microphones that help reduce the background commotion with the help of smart algorithms.
 Now purpose aside, the headsets have many shapes and sizes.

 The activity bar shows what you are usually doing while you are on calls.
-Outdoor activities require in-ear headset that have an ear hook or silicone rubber tips.
+Outdoor activities require an in-ear headset that has an ear hook or silicone rubber tips.
 If you are moving a lot then these headsets stick to your ear and come in handy for jogging.
 Stylish headsets should mostly be considered if you do not have a lot of outdoor exposure and those headsets are known for their style and design.
 Just to turn it on and off you would have to press the headset once.

 Now after determining the requirements and design of the headset you also have to consider the battery life which is directly related to the size of the headset.
 If the headset is big then that means it will last longer and has a good battery life but it might not look that stylish when you are wearing it.
 If you stay on calls most of the day then large headsets are recommended for longer battery life.

-People often make a mistake of buying stylish headsets that are small but they do not serve the purpose as you have to charge it all the time to stay connected and if you spend most of the time on calls then small headsets are not recommended.
-After the place and activity bars there is a duration bar that tells you the amount of time you spend on calls.
+People often make the mistake of buying stylish headsets that are small but they do not serve the purpose as you have to charge it all the time to stay connected and if you spend most of the time on calls then small headsets are not recommended.
+After the place and activity bars, there is a duration bar that tells you the amount of time you spend on calls.

 After determining all the factors you can easily choose a Bluetooth headset for yourself.
-Usually the Bluetooth headsets are made for one ear but if you want to enjoy music with both ears you can get the headset for two ears but there has to be “A2DP” (Advanced Audio Distribution Profile) so that the audio can be transmitted in stereo sound.
+Usually, the Bluetooth headsets are made for one ear but if you want to enjoy music with both ears you can get the headset for two ears but there has to be “A2DP” (Advanced Audio Distribution Profile) so that the audio can be transmitted in stereo sound.

 Different things to look at in a Bluetooth Headset